isomerpages/moe-marsilingsec/pages/Malay Dance (DSA).md

 During periods of competition, there will be additional training sessions to sufficiently prepare the dancers.

-Training Frequency: 2 sessions (3 hours each) per week
+Training Frequency:&nbsp;2 sessions (3 hours each) per week

 **Selection Criteria**